Skip to main content

 So that's the good.
 But there's also often the chance of bad timing, when things happen all at the wrong time, and mayhem ensues.
 Think Keystone cops, getting bowled for a duck, Manchester United’s back line.

 And of course, there’s the ugly, when bad timing turns to expensive carnage.
 For example, the timing belt is arguably the most important component in your car’s engine, because without it, lots of expensive bits of metal will start coming together when they should really be kept apart.
-Think of a snapped timing belt as absent parents, and the engine internals as an alcohol-fuelled teenagers’ party.
-There will be damage – with the potential for it to be catastrophic.

 This is why it’s essential that the timing belt is kept in as good condition as possible, which is why I’m even more incredulous that someone came up with the idea of having a timing belt run through a bath of oil inside the engine.

-This actually a comparatively recent phenomenon, and was begun by Ford with its 1.8-litre TDCi diesel engine of 2007.
+This is a comparatively recent phenomenon, and was begun by Ford with its 1.8-litre TDCi diesel engine of 2007.
 However, other manufacturers, including Audi, Citroën, Peugeot, Toyota and Volkswagen, followed, while Ford continued with the design in its popular EcoBoost turbocharged petrol motors and EcoBlue diesels.

 Emissions test